kailash-manasarovar/statement/docs/personal/egg-theft.md

 - Once security services and governments around the world heard about the woman surviving poisoning, it's been a free for all to steal my eggs, hasn't it.
 - Everyone thinks they own her.
 - No-one care about my health or wellbeing - my humanness, even my *special* humanness is an aside, something inconsequential, unimportant - to the point where I strongly suspect the *surgeons* have gone in really heavy handed and caused me internal injury.
-- All extractions took place in pre-booked accommodation tailored on Booking.com just for me so teams had months to prepare.
+- All extractions took place in pre-booked accommodation tailored on Booking.com just for me, or a pre-booked yoga course so teams had months to prepare.

 ## Pregnancies nearly full term